Church Admin

 They do this both inside and outside the existing Church by:

-• Explaining the Christian faith
+- Explaining the Christian faith

-• Responding pastorally to need
+- Responding pastorally to need

-• Being role models for, and fellow disciples with, people seeking to live out the Christian gospel in today’s world
+- Being role models for, and fellow disciples with, people seeking to live out the Christian gospel in today’s world

-The role is often described as ‘theologically educated and culturally engaged.’
+The role is often described as ‘theologically educated and culturally engaged.

+Readers were first used in the 19th Century, when there was a massive increase in the population of England.
 In response the Victorians built lots of churches and then had to work out how to respond to the spiritual and pastoral needs of the people who flocked to them, as well as their expectations for well-led services.

+Part of the answer was to licence a group of lay people to work with the clergy.
 They were called “Readers” because one of their more obvious jobs was to read out loud Morning and Evening Prayer from the Book of Common Prayer, so that congregations could join in.

-There are currently around 130 readers (licenced and with Permission to Officiate) involved in mission and ministry around the Diocese of Derby.
+Readers come from all walks of life.
+There are currently around 150 Readers (licenced and with Permission to Officiate) involved in mission and ministry around the Diocese of Derby.

 To support and enable LLM (Readers) in mission and ministry, the Diocese provides pastoral support and care for them, email update, a programme of learning opportunities and various social events.